ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 ### VPN setup and configuration for remote access

-Virtual Private Networks (VPNs) have become a core feature of establishing secure connections between devices/networks enabling remote users to connect to companies internal networks using encryption and other methodologies to authenticate the user.
-Most IT companies of today use these kinds of approaches for remote connections to their internal networks.
+Virtual Private Networks (VPNs)[https://en.wikipedia.org/wiki/Virtual_private_network] have become a core feature of establishing secure connections between devices/networks enabling remote users to connect to companies internal networks using encryption and other methodologies to authenticate the user.
+Most IT companies today use these kinds of approaches for remote connections to their internal networks.

 ### A) Research and describe three different VPN types and their differences.